deamos/Codea-Eve-Live-Viewer-for-iPad/README.txt

 --Fixed ISK value bugs
 --Integrated ISK Values in to Notifications
 --Added Various Missing TypeIDs
---Cleaned up Eve-Kill REST API parsing to parse more accurately
+--Cleaned up Eve-Kill REST API parsing to parse more accurately --TypeID Problems have been cleared up using a bit of Python Magic.
+Keep an eye out for any strays.

 -v0.66a (5/29/2012)
 --Fixed Communication Error not displaying and causing horrible, horrible crash.